Electronic structure of tungsten-doped vanadium dioxide

-However, the W$_{0.25}$V$_{0.75}$O$_{2}$ doped structure of Figure 4c corresponds to a dopant percentage of 25 \%, which is much higher than those commonly used to adjust T$_{c}$.
-The data of Figure 4a suggests that there still exist states interstitial to the Hubbard bands, and thus this structure may be a ``bad metal" rather than an insulator \cite{Qazilbash2007}.
-Figure 4d explores the effect of reducing the dopant concentration from 25- through 12.5- to 3.1 \% (scaled such that they integrate to the same total number of states).
+The W$_{0.25}$V$_{0.75}$O$_{2}$ doped structure of Figure 4a-c corresponds to a dopant percentage of 25 \%, which is much higher than those commonly used to adjust T$_{c}$.
+At this percentage the structure would be expected to be metallic experimentally \cite{Tang1985}.
+Figure 4c explores the effect of reducing the dopant concentration from 25 \% through 12.5 \% to 3.1 \% (scaled such that they integrate to the same total number of states).
 As the dopant percentage decreases, the density of states at E$_{F}$ decreases concurrently, suggesting that the structure becomes increasingly more insulating as the dopant amount tends to zero, consistent with the fact that fewer carriers are being doped into the structure.
-This data indicates that at dopant percentages designed to drop T$_{c}$ to approximately room temperature ($\sim$ 2 \%), tungsten doped VO$_{2}$ will exhibit insulating character.
+This data indicates that at dopant percentages designed to drop T$_{c}$ to approximately room temperature ($\sim$ 2-3 \% \cite{Lawton1995}), tungsten doped VO$_{2}$ will exhibit insulating character.